skhynix/hmsdk/hmalloc/doc/hmctl.md

 DESCRIPTION
 ===========
-The hmctl tool is to control heterogeneous memory allocation policy for hmalloc family allocation APIs provided by libhmalloc.so library.
-For simplicity, the hmalloc family allocation APIs will be called as hmalloc APIs below.

-The hmctl changes memory policy only for the area allocated by hmalloc APIs then executes the given `COMMAND` program, which is linked with libhmalloc.so at build time.
-The rest of memory region other than hmalloc area is not affected by this tool.
+The **hmctl** tool is to control heterogeneous memory allocation policy.
+It changes memory policy only for the area allocated by **hmalloc APIs**, which is called as **hmalloc pool** then executes the given `COMMAND` program.
+The rest of memory regions other than **hmalloc pool** are not affected by this tool.

 OPTIONS